Katja Schenke-Layland

-Katja Schenke-Layland (born Eisenach, Germany, March 21, 1977) is the Professor of Medical Technologies and Regenerative Medicine, Institute of Biomedical Engineering, Department for Medical Technologies and Regenerative Medicine at the University of Tübingen.
-She is the Director of the Natural and Medical Sciences Institute at the University of Tübingen in Reutlingen (NMI), Study Dean of Medical Technologies at the University of Tübingen, and Founding Director of the Institute of Biomedical Engineering at the Medical Faculty of the University Tübingen.
-She is also the Founding Director of the 3R Center for In Vitro Models and Alternatives to Animal Testing Tübingen.
+Katja Schenke-Layland (born Eisenach, Germany, March 21, 1977) is the Vice-President for Research, Innovation and Transfer at the University of Tübingen and the Professor of Medical Technologies and Regenerative Medicine, Institute of Biomedical Engineering, Department for Medical Technologies and Regenerative Medicine.
+She is the Director of the NMI Natural and Medical Sciences Institute at the University Tübingen in Reutlingen and former study Dean of Medical Technologies at the University of Tübingen.
+She was the Founding Director of the Institute of Biomedical Engineering at the Medical Faculty of the University Tübingen and the Founding Director of the 3R Center for In Vitro Models and Alternatives to Animal Testing Tübingen.

 Early research

 Katja Schenke-Layland began her doctoral work in the area of heart valve tissue engineering and non-invasive imaging at the University of Jena, Germany.
 Her specific interest was the effect of cryopreservation, decellularization/recellularization and biomechanical forces on heart valve extracellular matrix (ECM) structures and cells.
 She helped develop the use of multiphoton laser-based confocal microscopy and second harmonic generation as non-invasive tissue imaging tools.
 For her post-doctoral work, she focused on cardiac stem cell biology and biomaterials.
 Here, her seminal work was to be the first scientist to demonstrate that induced pluripotent stem cells (iPSCs) differentiate towards the cardiovascular and hematopoietic lineages, showing that beating cardiomyocytes could be derived from iPSCs.
 She then returned to Germany to join the Fraunhofer IGB in Stuttgart, Germany as a group leader, which was then followed by her appointment as Professor in the Medical Faculty of the University of Tübingen, and promotion to Department Head and later Director of the Fraunhofer IGB.
 She remained focused on cardiovascular development and biomaterials, and moved into the areas of in vitro test systems and Raman microspectroscopy, with a focus on ECM proteins.